Eating management for children with diabetesAn Ellyn Satter Institute Position Statement

 - Have skills and resources for managing the food context and orchestrating family meals.

 Throughout the growing-up years, children maintain their ability to internally regulate food intake.
-Depending on temperament and mastery opportunities, they gradually learn to like a greater variety of foods and take increasing responsibility for self care of diabetes.
+Depending on temperament and mastery opportunities, they gradually learn to eat a greater variety of foods and take increasing responsibility for self care of diabetes.
 During the high school years, parents play a central role in building a child’s food-management and diabetes-management skills for after he leaves home.
 At the same time, even the older child who does his own food selection away from home benefits greatly from consistently participating in family meals.

 The division of responsibility